jnozzi/cocoadev.com/markdown/SpeedingUpADrag.md

 ----

 Regardless of whether the drawRect code is good or not dataWithPDFInsideRect:[self bounds] takes a lot longer the first time you call it.
 I have seen the behaviour myself and have not found a way round it.
-If anyone can post code to get the contents of a view drawn inside an General/NSImage that will work even if the view is not and has never been on screen that is faster than dataWithPDFInsideRect: I'd be happy.
+If anyone can post code to get the contents of a view drawn inside an NSImage that will work even if the view is not and has never been on screen that is faster than dataWithPDFInsideRect: I'd be happy.
 Robbie

 ----